Candidates for education posts talk funding at Las Vegas forum

 “If I was queen for a day, what I would do is I would completely wipe it out and I would start with analyzing how much it costs to educate a child in the state of Nevada,” she said.
 “And that would be your base funding per child.”

-On closing the student achievement gap, Trustee Linda Cavazos — running to keep her seat in District G — argued for more data given to be give to the board in a timely manner.
+On closing the student achievement gap, Trustee Linda Cavazos — running to keep her seat in District G — argued for more data to be given to the board in a timely manner.

 “About 3 percent of our time has been spent talking about student achievement,” she said of the current board.
 “That has to change.”